Transport in Dubai: Bus

 Dubai has a very large bus system run by the Roads and Transport Authority (RTA).
 The bus system has 193 routes on weekdays and transports over 30 million people weekly.
 The Public Transport bus system is large and advanced.

-The (RTA) runs 1,616 buses around the whole emirate.
-From dubai logistics city in the West to the Al Quasis Industrial area in East Dubai.
-The buses will be of various sizes & models.
+The (RTA) runs 1,518 buses around the whole emirate.
+From Dubai Logistics City in the West to the Al Qusais Industrial area in East Dubai.
+The buses are of various sizes & models.
 The new fleet was expected to be fully operational by the end of 2008.

 Under brand name Dubai Bus an extensive bus system is operated.
 Some bus lines are feeders for the metro system.
-656 of 1500 bus stops are equipped with airconditioned shelters.
-The bus fleet consists almost entirely of low floor European-made, air-conditioned buses by Neoplan, Mercedes-Benz, Solaris and VDL.
-Although the city of Dubai is growing year by year, the number of passengers is hardly rising.
-It is possible that this is a result of constant metro extensions.
+656 of 1500 bus stops are equipped with air-conditioned shelters.
+The bus fleet consists almost entirely of low floor European-made, air-conditioned buses by Neoplan, Mercedes-Benz, Volvo, Solaris, VDL and Optare.
 In August 2019, the Road and Transport Authority (RTA) announced that a new night bus service (runs from 10 p.m. to 5 a.m.) will be launched, along with 11 more routes that will be enhanced in terms of timings and connections.